UK parliamentary speaker warns prime minister to follow law

 It requires Johnson to ask the European Union for an extension of the Oct.
 31 Brexit deadline if no deal is reached by mid-October.

-Johnson has said he will not seek an extension.
-Bercow says the prime minister must obey the law.
+Bercow said the prime minister must obey the law and that it is “astonishing” any other course is being contemplated.

+“It would be the most terrible example to set to the rest of society,” he said.

-Bercow plans to step down from his influential post by the end of October.
+Bercow plans to step down from his influential post by the end of October but it is clear he will use his final weeks in office to make sure Parliament’s will is respected on the crucial question of a possible “no-deal” departure from the EU bloc.

+The government’s own assessment suggests an abrupt departure without an agreement risks severe economic problems and possible food and medicine shortages in Britain.

+Parliament is currently suspended for five weeks, but Johnson’s decision to suspend the legislative branch for such an extended period has been ruled unlawful by a Scottish court and will be taken up by the U.K. Supreme Court on Tuesday.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.